 What is the Scope of Material Management?

-The scope of material management involves planning, organizing, and controlling materials from procurement to final use, optimizing costs, ensuring timely availability, minimizing waste, and enhancing overall supply chain efficiency.
-Moreover, it is also evolving to include innovative strategies such as automation, artificial intelligence (AI), and just-in-time (JIT) delivery.
+Material management involves the planning, organizing, and controlling of materials between procurement and the final utilization, whereby the aim is to optimize costs, ensure that they are available when needed, minimize wastage, and increase the efficiency of the supply chain overall.
+Moreover, it is also adapting to new techniques such as automation, artificial intelligence (AI), and just-in-time (JIT) delivery.

 This article explores the scope of material management, its key functions, and the principles that guide its efficient execution.